shepherd-06/PATHFARE/README.md

-# Wolt Delivery Calculator App
+# Delivery Calculator App

 This project is a front-end implementation for [Wolt Enginnering Summer Intern, 2023](https://github.com/woltapp/engineering-summer-intern-2023).
-A front-end implementation will be available [here on this Netlify Page].
+A front-end implementation will be available [here on this Netlify Page](https://snazzy-pasca-f6014b.netlify.app/).

 This project can be implemented and tested locally by following the scripts below, nothing changed from the original recipe.

-## Available Scripts

-In the project directory, you can run:
+## Installation and Setup Instructions

+Clone down this repository.
+You will need node and npm installed globally on your machine.

+### Installation

+`npm install`

+### To Start Server

-### `npm start`
+`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.